Men: Climax More Likely in Relationship Sex

 But relationship may also bring men better sex.

-Posted on January 4, 2011, in gender, men, psychology, relationships, sex, women and tagged arousal, gender, Indiana University Sex Survey, libido, men, orgasm, relationships, sex, sex research, sex surveys, sexual repression, sexuality, women.
+Posted on January 4, 2011, in gender, men, psychology, relationships, sex and sexuality, women and tagged arousal, gender, Indiana University Sex Survey, libido, men, orgasm, relationships, sex and sexuality, sex research, sex surveys, sexual repression, sexuality, women.
 Bookmark the permalink.
-1 Comment.
+4 Comments.